Please park ebikes responsibly.

 Remove the cable lock from the pink holder and wrap the cable around the bike rack.
 Then place the pin into the lock.
 You will hear a beep when the bike is securely locked, with the LED ring turning green and then flashing white.
 This signifies that your trip has ended.

-Where to park original black ebikes:
+Where to park cable-locked ebikes:

 - Any Bay Wheels station